 Quotes Creator's stock background options are a little cheesy, so we recommend finding your own and uploading them or using their library of photos.

-Quote Maker is another free app that tries to upsell its Pro version to unlock more background and style options, but you can always upload your own background if you feel too limited.
-Where Quotes Maker takes the cake is its cool font styling and effects.
-You could add neat decals to your brand's name or a stamp-like effect to a company motto or mission statement.
+Quote Maker is another free app that requires a Pro version to unlock more background and style options, but you can always upload your own background if you feel too limited.
+You can add neat decals to your brand's name or a stamp-like effect to a company motto or mission statement.

 We recommend exploring the app, but another warning -- it can be glitchy if your design and editing actions get more complex.
 It's best for simple images, like the one above.

 The apps above help make quotes for Instagram quickly using templates instead of starting from scratch.
 When you're creating content at scale, this can help you reduce the amount of time spent on design and more time focusing on the tasks that matter to you.